 - Koalas are one of the few animals, along with ringtail possums and greater gliders, that feed exclusively on eucalyptus leaves.

 The koala has suffered a dramatic decline in numbers and distribution since the arrival of Europeans.
-Surveys in New South Wales indicate that since 1949, populations of koalas have been lost from many localities.
-Most populations in NSW now survive in fragmented and isolated habitat and many of the areas in which koalas are most abundant are subject to intense and ongoing pressures, in particular loss, modification and fragmentation of habitat.
+Surveys in NSW indicate that since 1949, populations of koalas have been lost from many localities.
+Most populations in NSW now survive in fragmented and isolated habitat and many of the areas in which koalas are most abundant are subject to intense and ongoing pressures.

 The koala is listed as 'vulnerable to extinction' under the Threatened Species Conservation Act 1995 because of declining numbers and the ongoing pressure of threats.
 Such listing gives the species more protection and attention, and means proposals for development that will affect koala habitat are rigorously assessed.